ruiz-m/ConvNN/README.md

 # ConvNN

-A Convolutional Neural Network for image classification
+A convolutional neural network for image classification

 Uses the cross-correlation (convolution) operation on the images through a set of filters for each RGB color.